Wiggle and Learn

-Wiggle and Learn is an Australian TV show that aired on ABC.
-It ran from June 17, 2007, to September 8, 2008.
+Wiggle and Learn is an Australian TV show that aired on the ABC.
+It ran from 12 May 2007 to 10 February 2010.
 It is The Wiggles 6th TV series.
 It was the first TV series to not feature Greg Page, who had to depart the group in 2006 due to poor health, and the only one to feature Sam Moran as the Yellow Wiggle, as well as the last Wiggles show until Ready, Steady, Wiggle! in 2013.
-It was also the final series with Murray Cook and Jeff Fatt as the Red Wiggle and Purple Wiggle, respectively.
+It was also the final series with Murray Cook and Jeff Fatt as the red and purple Wiggles respectively.

-Unlike the Wiggles’ five previous TV series, Wiggle and Learn uses Nursery Rhymes instead of self-written songs.
-Also, the theme song was not written, either.
-Instead, it is a rewritten version of another song that was made in 2006 to promote ABC Kids, with Page as the yellow Wiggle., although that might had been filmed alongside other filming materials while using animated backgrounds such as the ones in a Where Are They Now? episode about The Cockroaches.

-There have been four versions of the series.